harishreyya/BliveEV/README.md

 If your application relies on external APIs, document them and include any necessary links or references.

 ## API Endpoints
-Backend Applications provide a list of API endpoints- GET /api/todoList - retrieve all tasks
+Backend Applications provide a list of API endpoints
+- GET /api/todoList - retrieve all tasks
-POST /api/createTodo - create a new task
+- POST /api/createTodo - create a new task
-PATCH /api/markTodo - mark tasks as complete or incomplete DELETE /api/deleteTodo - deleting a task
+- PATCH /api/markTodo - mark tasks as complete or incomplete
+- DELETE /api/deleteTodo - deleting a task
-POST /api/register - registering into app
+- POST /api/register - registering into app
-POST /api/login - login into app
+- POST /api/login - login into app

 ## Technology Stack
 List and provide a brief overview of the technologies used in the project.